dr-crunch/governmentality-2025/README.md

 ---

-This repository shifts the burden of proof to the State, treating the "design" of non-responsiveness as the primary breach of fiduciary duty.
+This repository shifts the burden of proof to the State, treating the pervading (self-preserving) non-responsiveness as the primary breach of fiduciary duty.